 APL2 is a well-established interpreter from IBM for mainframes and Windows.
 It can be downloaded free by FTP for DOS or Windows.
 Both versions have limitations – see the readme.txt files or the APL2 page for details.
 Educational licences are available.

-APL2000 interpreters (APL+Win, APL+Unix and APL+Linux) are closely integrated with their respective development environments.
+APL+Win is closely integrated with Windows.
 Enterprise, developer, classroom and downloadable evaluation versions are available.
 Ajay Askoolum is an experienced Windows developer; his cookbook System Building with APL+Win (2006) was reviewed in Vector and is available from Amazon.

 J is Iverson’s rebuild of APL from scratch, revising earlier design decisions in the light of experience, and incorporating insights and abstractions of considerable power.
 J is particularly valued for mathematical work, runs on Windows, Unix, MacOS and PocketPC, is free for non-commercial use and ships with extensive tutorials.
 Howard Peelle’s textbook Mathematical Computing in J (2004) was reviewed in Vector and is available from Amazon.